Is an MBA still relevant in today’s business world?

 An MBA helped Matt Comyn land the role of managing director and CEO of the Commonwealth Bank.
 And the CEO of iconic Australian retailer David Jones, Ian Moir, also holds an MBA in economics.
 Even the star of ABC’s The Gruen Series and CEO of advertising agency Leo Burnett, Todd Sampson, has an MBA under his belt.

-The fact is there’s no shortage of applicants to any of the leading MBA schools in Australia, and some candidates are being turned away so that the best and the brightest secure this top tier learning opportunity.
+The fact is there’s no shortage of applicants to any of the leading MBA schools in Australia, and some candidates are being turned away so that the best and the brightest secure this top-tier learning opportunity.

 Solve real-world problems

 Organisations are all too aware of the skills needed for the future.
-As they work to navigate the complexities of the global economy and agile management, many require the skills and expertise of MBA graduates to ensure they’re well equipped to face these challenges head on.
+As they work to navigate the complexities of the global economy and agile management, many require the skills and expertise of MBA graduates to ensure they’re well-equipped to face these challenges head-on.

-MBAs will prepare you for the uncertainty of businesses of the future.
-According to futurist and strategic business and technology advisor Bernard Marr, we need specific skills to survive in the business world of tomorrow
+MBAs will prepare you for the uncertainty of businesses in the future.
+According to futurist and strategic business and technology advisor Bernard Marr, we need specific skills to survive in the business world of tomorrow.

 Companies crave graduates